f4tp/EcomTestPub/README.md

 # EcomTest - ECommerce API
-A brief base for an Ecommerce web API, for Order Creation only
+A base for an Ecommerce web API, for Order Creation only

 ## Notes